-John Bultman is one of 30 KPJAYI Certified Ashtanga teachers worldwide and has made 11 trips to India where he continues his studies.
+John Bultman is one of ~30 Certified Ashtanga teachers worldwide, The only certified Ashtanga teacher in the south and has made 11 trips to India where he continues his studies.
 Drawing from the variety of contemplative traditions as well as internal insights he has experienced throughout his life, John teaches the Ashtanga vinyasa method of yoga as learned from his teacher, Shri Sharath Jois, Director of KPJAYI, Krisna Pattabhi Jois Ashtanga Yoga Institute, in Mysore, India.

 John serves as the Ashtanga Yoga Program Director at the Contemplative Sciences Center's (CSC), University of Virginia, Charlottesville, Virginia, USA (2012 - Current).
 He has been lucky enough to study science and spirituality his entire life.
 He humbly hopes to share this practice with the knowledge, strength, love and humor as his teachers continue to share with him.

 In a Mysore style room each student practices only up to the place that is appropriate for their ability and experience.
 The teacher teaches each student individually and new asanas are given one by one the traditional sequence as the student builds strength, flexibility, concentration and stamina.
 Hands-on adjustments are often given for correction, to facilitate awareness and to guide a student beyond their perceived limitations.
 Advanced and beginner students practice together in the same space side by side.
 Mysore style practice ultimately enables students grow and progress at a pace that is safe and ideal for their unique abilities.